portavice/laravel-log-errors-to-mail/README.md

 By default, the application uses the default mail driver of your Laravel application.

-To change the driver used, you may publish the logger configuration and change the "laravel-mail-logger.email_driver" option to the mail driver name you desire.
+To change the driver used, you may publish the logger configuration and change the "laravel_log_errors_to_mail.email_driver" option to the mail driver name you desire.

 The mail driver should extend the `\Illuminate\Mail\Mailer` class and return